 Engines are all good with a 2.0-litre petrol and two 2.2-litre diesels making up the range.
 Although choice is limited, all engines perform admirably in most situations.
 The petrol offers 163hp and is capable of 55mpg on average.
 The two diesels are even better in the economy stakes although, if you opt for the four-wheel-drive model, fuel consumption will suffer.

-For the best savings on this fun and frugal SUV, our Mazda CX-5 configurator will search out the cheapest deals for you.
+For great savings on this fun and frugal SUV, use our Mazda CX-5 configurator.

 The Renault Kadjar shares a platform with the Qashqai, meaning you get all the Nissan’s many qualities in a funky French body.
 Interior quality is excellent, surpassing many others in its class.
 As you’d expect, interior space is similar to the Qashqai but, thanks to the higher roofline, passenger access is even better.